ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | `..*`               | shorthand for `..[*]`                                                                                                   |
 {: #tbl-overview title="Overview of JSONPath"}

+This document treats the bracket notations as canonical and defines the above shorthands in terms of the canonical bracket notation.

 # JSONPath Examples

 This section provides some more examples for JSONPath expressions.